justeat/OpenRastaSwagger/README.md

 OpenRastaSwagger
 ================

-Implementation of swagger / swagger ui for OpenRasta
+_Swagger and Swagger ui for OpenRasta cooked up by JUST EAT_

-## Why do I need it?
+---

+* Configuration
+** OpenRasta Routing
+** ASP.NET
+* Installing and configuring Swagger UI
+* Conventions
+* Extensibility
+** Required headers
+** Alternative root paths
+** Grouping
+* Contributing
+* Copyright

-Swagger and the Swagger-UI is a nice, pretty and standardised way to express public meta-data over your RESTful API.
-Instead of hand-cranking documentation that rapidly gets out of data, why not let the code you execute document itself.
+Swagger and the Swagger-UI are a nice, pretty and standardised way to express public meta-data over your RESTful API.
+Instead of hand-cranking documentation that rapidly gets out of data, let the code you execute document itself.

 ## Configuration